tschaume/scipy_proceedings/papers/vyas_ramasubramani/94_vyas_ramasubramani.rst

     python project.py exec calculate d61a...

 The workflow tracking functionality of signac-flow extends to compute clusters.
-In general, users can always check the status of particular jobs to see how far they have progressed in the workflow
+In general, users can always check the status of particular jobs to see how far they have progressed in the workflow.

 .. code-block:: bash